nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

 ---
 title: How to simulate FULL OUTER JOIN in MySQL
-author: Baron Schwartz
-excerpt: "<p>In this article I'll show several ways to emulate a FULL OUTER join query on a RDBMS that doesn't support it, as is the case with even the most recent versions of MySQL.
-This useful query is surprisingly tricky to get right.</p>"
-layout: post
 permalink: /2006/05/26/how-to-write-full-outer-join-in-mysql/
 description:
   - "Shows how to emulate FULL OUTER JOIN with a mutex table when the RDBMS doesn't support FULL OUTER JOIN."